Sencudra/ModernAutoLayout/3. Using A Custom View/README.md

-## Challenge II - "Using A Custom View"
+## Challenge III - "Using A Custom View"
 ### Description

 The aim of the seconf challenge is to create custom UIView in code.
 Also, ***Main.storyboard*** contains layout for question about autolayout constraints.
 Full task as well as the book could be found [here](https://useyourloaf.com/autolayout/).